ltoribiosc/DNF_photoz/README.md

 DNF is a nearest-neighbor approach for photometric redshift estimation.
 DNF is an strategy that improves the kNN approaches.
 DNF computes the photo-z hyperplane that best fits the directional neighbourhood of a photometric galaxy in the training sample.
 A detailed description of DNF is available [here](https://arxiv.org/abs/1511.07623).

-If you have any questions or suggestions, please don't hesitate to contact us at laura.toribio@ciemat.es.
+If you have any questions or suggestions, please don't hesitate to contact us at laura.toribio@ciemat.es and/or juan.vicente@ciemat.es.

 # DNF User Manual
 ##  How to Get Started with DNF